How to manage the accounts payable process in 2025

 Splitting your invoice payments not only makes it harder to get a handle on how much your company is paying each month, but also opens you to the risk of fraud.

 In fact, the best situation is to handle all company spend from one place.
-That means office expenses, travel spending, and a host of other payments businesses make on a daily business.
+That means office expenses, travel spending, and a host of other payments businesses make on a daily basis.

 But more on this shortly.
 For now, let’s take a closer look at how you can track due payments.